 - 1. What kind of information must be disclosed?
 Certain financial, professional, and personal information regarding you and members of your "immediate family," including your spouse, unless legally separated and you or your spouse's children or members of your "extended family" residing in your household. - 2.
 What if some of the questions do not apply?
 Please respond to all questions, even if they do not apply to you or members of your immediate family.
 If the question does not apply, you may indicate "none" or "not applicable."
 If you file electronically, the system will ensure that all questions are answered. - 3.
 What if I file a paper SEI and miss questions?
 You will be required to file additional information.
 You will not satisfy the SEI filing requirement until all questions have been answered. - 4.
-If I already filed an SEI in 2021, do I still need to file a Candidate SEI in 2021?
+If I already filed a Candidate SEI in 2021 and am not currently serving in a covered position, do I still need to file another SEI in 2022?
+No. - 5.
+If I am currently serving in a covered position, does filing a 2022 SEI count towards my annual filing requirement?
 Yes.
-If you are a candidate for a listed office, you must file another Long Form or No Change Form SEI no later than 5 p.m. on December 28, 2021.
-This is a statutory requirement.
-2022 SEIs will not be accepted. - 5.
+You only need to file one SEI in 2022.
+That SEI will satisfy both your candidate and annual SEI filing requirement.
+Make sure to state on your SEI that you are a candidate and currently serving in a covered position. - 6.
 If I file a paper SEI, can I fax or email it?
-No. You must mail or hand-deliver your signed original SEI. - 6.
+No. You must mail or hand-deliver your signed original SEI. - 7.
 Is my SEI a public record?
 Yes.
 All SEIs, including candidate SEIs, are public records and will be available for review on the Commission's website.